As an Amazon Associate, I earn from qualifying purchases.

 A three-time Stanley Cup champion with Montreal.
 He said there wasn’t a single player out there who wanted to get on Knuckles’ bad side or risk being laid out flat by one of his signature haymakers.
 Although Chris had to retire early due to injuries, he’s still remembered as one of the fiercest and most intimidating players ever to hit the ice.

-Nicknamed “The Grim Reaper”, he was one of the tallest players in the NHL and used his size to his advantage in fights
+Nicknamed “The Grim Reaper”, he was one of the tallest players in the NHL

 Stu Grimson was a formidable figure when he stepped onto the ice.
 Nicknamed “The Grim Reaper” for his intimidating presence.
 He was one of the tallest players in the NHL.
 His size to his advantage while engaging in fights.
 He was one of the best hockey fighters of all time.
 He wasn’t afraid to drop his gloves and take on any challenge.
 Proving over and over again why he received such a titled moniker.